home-assistant/home-assistant.io/source/_components/ebusd.markdown

   required: false
   default: ebusd
 monitored_conditions:
-  description: List of condition to monitor.
+  description: List of conditions to monitor.
 Note that not all monitored_conditions listed here can be supported by your circuit.
 This integration maps limited set of keys to circuit specific ebusd values.
   type: list
   required: false
   keys: